sprj-git/sp-file-upload/README.md

 Step 3: Upload the files from `dist/` directory into the SharePoint library mentioned in `--deploy-url`

-Step 4: Create a (web part) page as per the URL mentioend in `--base-href` to render the SPA.
+Step 4: Create a (web part) page as per the URL mentioned in `--base-href` to render the SPA.
 Include a content editor web part to load the content from index.html uploaded in the `--deploy-url` path.
 Publish the page.

 ## Build - PROD mode
 Follow the below steps to generate DEV mode build